MirkoLouis/CanvasIligan-Ver3/README.md

 4.  **Set up the database:**
     *   Create a MySQL database named `canvasiligan_db`.
-    *   Execute the `schema.sql` script to create all necessary tables.
+    *   Execute the `canvasiligan schema.sql` script to create all necessary tables.
-    *   Execute the `insert_sql.sql` script to populate initial data.
+    *   Execute the `canvasiligan data.sql` script to populate initial data.
     *   Update the database credentials in `semantic_search_server.py` and `server/db.js`.

 5.  **Generate embeddings for the products:**